 Paper and statement by minister

 MR HARGREAVES (Brindabella—Minister for Disability, Housing and Community Services, Minister for Urban Services and Minister for Police and Emergency Services) (3.14): For the information of members, I present

 Supported Accommodation Assistance Program—Multilateral Agreement between the Commonwealth, States and Territories

 I seek leave to make a brief statement.
+Leave granted.